How The Stylist doubled its programmatic yields

 Now, there are a few things you could do to offset the impact and continue hitting the revenue goals.

 Try to experiment and run advanced programmatic products to complement your header bidding setup.
-For instance, we offer AXT, an ad refresh technology which tracks multiple user activities on-page and reloads viewable ad units.
+For instance, we offer AXT, an ad refresh technology that tracks multiple user activities on-page and reloads viewable ad units.

 – Invest in first-party data